Pashtun diaspora: Minority areas within Khyber Pakhtunkhwa

-Pashtuns make up 60-70% of total population of Hazara Division of Khyber Pakhtunkhwa.
-In Battagram Torghar District & Mansehra Pashtun Tribes speak Pushto language while Jadoons, Tareens and Dilazaks of Abbottabad & Haripur District speak Hindko language and sometimes Pashto as the second language.
+Pashtuns make up a minority of the total population of Hazara Division of Khyber Pakhtunkhwa.
+Pashtuns are mostly found in Battagram and Torghar District.
+Pashtun tribes speak Pashto language while Jadoons, Tareens and Dilazaks of Abbottabad and Haripur District speak Hindko language and sometimes Pashto as their second language.
+Pashtuns also make up a minority of the Chitral district, which is mainly inhabited by Kho and Kalasha people who speak Khowar.

-The following outlines the Pashtun population in the provinces of Pakistan:
+The following table outlines the Pashtun population in different provinces of Pakistan: